 At the conclusion of a case, we always tell our clients that we hope to never see them again.
 We mean it in the best way possible - we never want them to have to navigate the criminal justice system ever again!

-It pains us when a client whose case I got dismissed years ago comes running back to me in a complete panic when her Florida arrest record now has her on the verge of being homeless.
+It pains us when a client whose case we got dismissed years ago comes running back to our office in a complete panic when her Florida arrest record now has her on the verge of being homeless.
 This happens more often than you would think, and it’s something that can be avoided 99% of the time.

 The only criminal thing Sarah did in this case was take the pills in public without having the actual prescription bottle with her.
 She was an excellent student who had never been in trouble before.
 She simply made a mistake by not having the prescription bottle on her.
-This was a very simple case and I was able to get it dismissed within a month.
+This was a very simple case and we were able to get it dismissed within a month.

 Sarah had signed a lease for a new apartment and was ready to move in, when three days before her move-in date the complex notified her that she was being denied because of her arrest record.
 They wanted to get this resolved as soon as possible and asked me if we could do the expungement super quick.

 Unfortunately I had to give them the bad news - there is no quick expungement.
 The process takes between nine and twelve months to complete.
 That’s another reason why I always recommend my clients start the process right away.

 Ultimately we did get Sarah’s case expunged, but she still had to go through the very stressful process of finding new last-minute housing.
 And this happens more than you’d think.